 - Relevant – Goals should be relevant to the employee, their role within the team, and their team’s role within the organization.

-- Defined – Poorly defined, nebulous goals result in ill-defined progress towards those goals.
+- Defined – Poorly defined, nebulous goals result in ill-defined progress toward those goals.
 Make sure that your goals are defined.

 You’re Not Adding Value

-Another reason that performance management often fails is that the practices add no value to, well, anything.
+Another reason that performance management often fails is that the practices add no value to anything.
 If your process is nothing more than ticking off a bunch of boxes and filing paperwork, then what’s the actual point?
 What value is it adding to the business?
 To the employee?

 Performance management practices should: